-After about 1600 common surnames lose most of their information about economic status.
+After 1650 common surnames lose most of their information about economic status.
 We can, however, use rare surnames to trace long run social and economic mobility.
 English surnames exhibited from the earliest years astonishing variety.
-The 56 million people in England and Wales in 2002 had nearly one million distinct surnames, 750,000 of which were held by fewer than 5 people.20 3 percent of the English population had surnames held by fewer than 5 people.
+For the 26 million people in the 1881 census there are 429,000 surnames.
+A large number of very rare names were just transcription errors.
+But if we take for example, names held by 5-30 people (to exclude transcription errors), we still find 84,000 names, covering nearly 4% of the population.
+The most frequent 40 surnames encompassed only 15% of the population.